 Kerrville is the jewel of the area with a Western art museum, a theater with regular local productions, and numerous festivals all year.
 Kerrville supports the arts and has a small local university (Schreiner University), charity events and many other functions.
 There are two country clubs, golf, local lakes, deer hunting and the Guadalupe River runs through it.
 It has a gorgeous senior facility - the Dietert Senior Center offering programs every day and a restaurant.
 There are libraries with internet access.
 Kerrville has many apartment complexes designated for seniors as well.

 Kerrville has two health food stores which do a booming business with herbs and organic products.

 Bandera is known as the "Cowboy Capital of Texas," and has more Western flair with "ropin' and ridin'" on the courthouse square most Saturdays.
 Medina (just 2 miles from Bandera) is the "Apple Capital of Texas," and Love Creek Orchards is located in Medina.
 An Apple Festival is held in the Fall with hayrides, pick your own apples and a pumpkin patch.
 There is a nice little restaurant with apple jelly, pies etc.

 Due to the terrific weather, residents enjoy hiking and walking year round.
 Most people in South Texas are health-oriented and enjoy getting outside.
-Come summer, you will find roadside stands everywhere offering peaches, tomatores, okra, green beans, zucchini, yellow squash, black-eyed peas, onions, watermelon and much more.
+Come summer, you will find roadside stands everywhere offering peaches, tomatoes, okra, green beans, zucchini, yellow squash, black-eyed peas, onions, watermelon, and much more.